celfiew/ImperativeAdmDepartments/README.md

 ### Real-estate

->A administration departments program for a real-estate.
+>A program of administration departments for a real estate.

 ![imagenes](https://github.com/celfiew/ImperativeAdmDepartments/blob/main/Captura.PNG)